Do Go On - 541 - The Freedom House Ambulance Service

 Oh, no, I'm sorry.

-Do you know, he's listening?
+Do you know what he's listening?

 He's definitely listening.